Martijncvv/crypto-explorer-extension/README.md

-# Cryptocurrency Explorer Chrome extension
+# Cryptocurrency Explorer Chrome Extension

 A Google Chrome extension which displays information about a cryptocurrency in a popup when the user selects a coin ticker (BTC/ ETH/ XYZ) and presses (mac)CTRL+SHIFT+L. It's also possible to use the search feature or check the top searched coins of CoinGecko in the last 24 hours.